fritzisaac/cse298-quiz4/README.md

 ## Question 1

-What is the difference between Dijkstra's Algorithm and A*.
+### What is the difference between Dijkstra's Algorithm and A*.
 Why would one use Dijkstra's over A* and vice versa?
+A* attempts to optimize the path using heuristics.
+Generally, A* is the better choice.
+However, one with memory usage concerns should use Djikstra's algorithm.

 ## Question 2